University of Johannesburg: Executive Management Committee

+The University calls this the Executive Leadership Group (ELG).

 Academic profile

+The university is home to nine faculties.

 Admission and registration

 As it is a common practice with all South African universities, South African applicants to the University of Johannesburg are required to apply in advance for admission into their preferred course by no later than the end of September.
 Therefore, prospective South African matriculants must apply for their preferred course of study before the completion of their matric year.
 As of 2013, the University of Johannesburg has adopted a "no walk-in" policy and therefore, prospective and current students are required to apply for admission and complete their registration online.

 International students have to comply with a specialised admission process and must apply for admission into their preferred course by no later than the end of September.

 Registration for undergraduates and postgraduates takes place before the commencement of the academic year.
 New registrations for qualifying matriculants takes place in January shortly after the matric results are released.